 The first three peaks at noon are clearly visible.
-After that, wind slowly picked up and the fourth peak is the solar peak is hiding in a blob of wind/solar peak.
+After that, wind slowly picked up and the fourth solar peak is hiding in a blob of wind/solar.
 Then a sharp drop downwards because there was no sun anymore and wind dropped.
 Then wind picked up again, together with solar so the next two peak resided in a blob.
 Then the wind dropped again and the last export peak at noon is visible again.
 Just eyeballing the two graphs gives me the impression that the im/export balance is following wind and solar.
 Certainly not lignite, because the production was pretty stable the whole time.

 Curious as I am, I wondered how much agreement there actually is.
 One could get some impression from viewing the previous graphs one could get an impression, but is that impression also true?
 I couldn’t find any download function other than in picture format, so I found myself transcribing all the data points manually into Calc.
 A tedious job that took me a while, but now I could display the data in several ways and at the same scale.
 Right away, it became very quickly clear that the import/export balance was always at the export side during the entire past seven days.
 So Germany exported more than it imported every single time.

 When I then compare solar production with balance of imports and exports I get this:

 Clearly showing that the first three export peaks followed solar production.
 The third production peak even snuggly fits into the im/export-balance peak.
 The next peaks shows the influence of wind that overpowers that of solar.
 In the last peak we see the influence of the diminishing wind and solar production.

 When I add wind with solar, I get this: